interface CfnFlowVpcInterfaceProps

 string

-The name of the VPC Interface.
+The name for the VPC interface.

 roleArn